ranjanin08/grimlock/README.md

 The next step is to read in data (be sure to change <path to> to the correct path to the Grimlock repo):

 ```
-scala> val data = read2D("<path to>/grimlock/src/main/scala/au/com/cba/omnia/grimlock/data/exampleInput.txt")
+scala> val data = load2D("<path to>/grimlock/src/main/scala/au/com/cba/omnia/grimlock/data/exampleInput.txt")
 ```

 The returned `data` is a 2 dimensional matrix.
-To investigate it's content Spark's `foreach` command can be used in the REPL, use the matrix `save` API for writing to disk:
+To investigate it's content Spark's `foreach` command can be used in the REPL, use the Grimlock's `save` API for writing to disk:

 ```
 scala> data.foreach(println)